0xKurt/nft-ne-fu2/README.md

   The free NFTs can only be minted during pre- and public minting periods.
   The owner of the contract can change this number at any time by calling `setFreeMintAmount(uint256 _freeMintAmount)`.

+  Besides that, the owner can set the amount of NFTs a single user can mint for free.
+The owner of the contract can change this number at any time by calling `setFreeMintAmountPerUser(uint256 _freeMintAmount)`.

   If the free mint amount is set to 1000, 999 NFTs are already minted and a user wants to mint 3 NFTs at one time.
 The user will receive 1 free NFT and only needs to pay for 2 NFTs.

   ##